synqs/labscript-qc/docs/user_guide_test.md

 # Django for labscript

 ## The big picture
 There are two sides : server and client.
 A client is a remote user who will write quantum circuits in the user's favorite framework (Qiskit/Pennylane).
 These circuits then have to be compiled into JSON files.
 The JSON files can be sent over the internet to a remote server which will try to parse them into meaningful instructions for the backend.
-The backend can be a real cold atom machine or just a simulator running on a computer. hihh.
+The backend can be a real cold atom machine or just a simulator running on a computer. hihh [1][eggerdj_github].
 ![](big_pic.png)

 ## Components of the server